miriam-lau/Full_Stack_Project/README.md

-[myPantry](https://mypantry.herokuapp.com/#/) is a personal project by Meiyen Lau.
+[myPantry](https://mypantry.herokuapp.com/#/) is a personal project by Miriam Lau.

-myPantry is a web application for cooking enthusiasts.
-Inspired by RemembertheMilk, myPantry allows users to add items to their pantry, update and delete current pantry items, make grocery lists and update their pantry with purchased grocery items.
+myPantry is a web application for cooking enthusiasts. myPantry allows users to add items to their pantry, update and delete current pantry items, make grocery lists and update their pantry with purchased grocery items.

 ![homepage](./docs/homepage1.png)